MateoMicciche/Game-Mod-Q4/README.md

 ### Three classes to choose from (Gunslinger, Demolitionist, Beserker)
 On game startup, click on 'Survival', then choose a difficulty, and the game screen will present the three classes to choose from.
 Choose one of the classes and launch the game to see the class in action.
+To see each class quickly, you can either quit the level and go back to the main menu, or on death, click restart and it will bring the player back to the main menu screen.
+Classes can only be chosen before match startup.

 ### Player earns xp and levels up to unlock perks (3 for each class)
-There are three classes, each with three perks.
-To test the perks, hit level 15 or set player level to 15 and all perks will be active for the respective class.
+There are three classes, each with three perks that unlock at player levels 5, 10, and 15.
+To test the perks, hit level 15 or set player level to 15 by typing this command into the console: 'setLevel 15'.
+All perks will be active for the respective class chosen.
 Below are the perks for each class:
-#### Gunslinger (Weak but quick)
+#### Gunslinger (Mobile damage dealer)
 - Level 5: Weapons reload faster (excluding Lightning and Dark Matter gun)
 - Level 10: Player deals 20% more damage on headshots
 - Level 15: For each kill, the players speed permanently increases by 5% to a max of 40%